nes-lab/shepherd/software/openocd/Readme_msp.md

   - BUT relies mostly on programmers (i.e. [rpi-project](https://github.com/jonathangjertsen/rpi-msp430))
   - PIF (parallel port) programmer for GPIO is available, BUT it only supports JTAG
   - it also seems
-- Putting a raspberry pico inbetween as a programmer would also work
+- Putting a raspberry pico in between as a programmer would also work
   - Pi-Pico-Sbw https://github.com/bigjosh/pi-pico-sbw
   - could leverage https://github.com/bigjosh/pi-pico-sbw/blob/main2/mpy/sbw_native.c